Padi2312/compose-check-updates/README.md

 ccu -f
 ```

-### Huge major version difference

-In case your using the `alpine` image which has version `3.20` and you run `ccu -f` and the latest version is `20240807`.
-This is because the `alpine` image uses the date as version.
-If there is just one version section provided this will be considered as a major version update.
+This will suggest the latest version `1.1.0` as an update.